-The City contribution rate for the Combined Pension Plan is statutorily defined and was 27.5% of total salary and wages, including overtime, for all members in active service prior to the effective date of HB 3158.
+In 2017, the City contribution rate for the Combined Pension Plan was statutorily defined as 27.5% of total salary and wages, including overtime, for all members in active service prior to the effective date of HB 3158.
 HB 3158 required that effective September 6, 2017, the City contribute the greater of (i) 34.5% of Computation Pay and (ii) a bi-weekly minimum amount (floor) defined in the bill plus \$13 million annually until December 31, 2024.
 After 2024 the bi-weekly floor and the additional \$13 million annual contribution are eliminated.
 After 2024, the bill requires an independent analysis to be performed to determine if the plan is adequately funded based on standards established by the Texas Pension Review Board and changes are required if the funding level is below the amortization period requirements under Section 802 of the Texas Government Code.
 See Note 1 for additional information on City contribution rates.

-Total City contribution revenue to the Plans increased 5% (\$6 million) over 2016 contributions.
-City contribution revenue in the Combined Pension increased by \$7 million while City Contribution revenue in the Supplemental Plan decreased by \$1 million.
+In 2017, total City contribution revenue to the Plans increased 5% or \$6 million over 2016 contributions.
+City contribution revenue to the Combined Pension increased by \$7 million while City Contribution revenue to the Supplemental Plan decreased by \$1 million.